Baked French Toast Casserole is a breakfast classic that’s devoured anytime I make it! This simple breakfast casserole never goes out of style!

 - Brie and Sausage Breakfast Casserole

 - Croque Madame Breakfast Casserole

-- Cut the loaf of bread into 1-inch cubes (about 5 to 6 cups).
+- Cut the French bread loaf into 1-inch cubes (about 5 to 6 cups).
 Place bread cubes into the prepared dish.

-- Break the butter into small pieces and dot the top of the casserole with the butter.
-Combine 2 tablespoons sugar with 1 teaspoon cinnamon in a small bowl, and sprinkle over the top of the casserole.
+- Combine 2 tablespoons sugar with cinnamon in a small bowl.
+Sprinkle evenly over the top of the casserole.

-- Bake for 40 to 50 minutes, until the top is golden.
-Remove from the oven.
-Serve warm.
+- Bake for 40 to 50 minutes, until the top is golden brown and crispy.

 - Remove from the oven.
 You can serve immediately or let rest for 5 minutes for easier cutting.
 Top with syrup and some berries if you like.